vickyhella/vickyhella.github.io/docs/tech/linux_commands/search_files.md

   - `-exec command {} \;`: performs a command on the matched files.
 The `{}` placeholder is replaced by the name of the matched file or directory, and `\;` marks the end of the command.

     ```bash
-    # prints the size of each file with the extension .txt
+    # print the size of each file with the extension .txt
-    # in the current directory and its subdirectories:
     find . -name "*.txt" -exec du -sh {} \;
     ```